CoSMoMVPA/CoSMoMVPA/doc/source/cosmomvpa_concepts.rst

     * in an ``n``-fold cross-validation scheme, the data is split in ``n`` chunks.
 A typical application is cross-validated classification, where a classifier is tested on one chunk after being trained on the remaining chunks.

 Typical chunk assignments are:
     * in fMRI studies: each run (period of continuous recording) gives rise to a single chunk.
-Putting samples in a single run in different chunks may violate the independency assumption because of the slow-ness of the BOLD response, unless samples are seperated by a considerable time interval.
+Putting samples in a single run in different chunks may violate the independency assumption because of the slow-ness of the BOLD response, unless samples are separated by a considerable time interval.
     * in MEEG studies: if trials can be assumed to be independent (which most people in MEEG studies seem to do), then chunks can be assigned randomly (or in a systematic order).
 This can be done pseudo-randomly using :ref:`cosmo_chunkize`.
-If the indendency assumption cannot be fullfilled then chunks should be assigned on a run-by-run basis.
+If the indendency assumption cannot be fulfilled then chunks should be assigned on a run-by-run basis.

 As with *targets* above, *chunks* should be coded as integer values in a ``Px1`` vector, where ``P`` is the number of samples.